kennyhei/rhf-wizard/README.md

 ]
 ```

-Each step object defines `component` that is used to render the step. `Wizard` wraps the currently active step inside `<Formik><Form></Form></Formik>`.
-The following step object attributes are passed automatically to Formik instance:
+Each step object defines `component` that is used to render the step. `Wizard` wraps the currently active step inside `<FormProvider><form></form></FormProvider>`.
+The following step object attributes are passed automatically to `react-hook-form`:

-- `initialValues`: Initial values of the `Formik` fields that are rendered in the `component`.
+- `initialValues`: Default values of the `react-hook-form` fields that are rendered in the `component`.
 - `validationSchema` / `validate`: Either define Yup schema or function that validates the form fields.
-- `validateOnChange`: Tells Formik to validate the form on each input's onChange event.
+- `validateOnChange`: Tells RHF to validate the form on each input's onChange event.
 Defaults to `true`.
-- `validateOnBlur`: Tells Formik to validate the form on each input's onBlur event.
+- `validateOnBlur`: Tells RHF to validate the form on each input's onBlur event.
 Defaults to `true`.

 Usually you would need to define at least `initialValues` and `validationSchema` / `validate` (presuming that your step `component` contains form fields).